PhanosTech/TaskPilot/USERS_GUIDE.md

 -   **Change Status**: Use the dropdown menu at the top right to change the project's status (e.g., from "In Progress" to "Done" or "Archived").
 -   **Edit Project**: Click the pencil icon to edit the project's name and description.
 -   **Tasks Tab**: View all tasks associated with the project.
 Click the "Add Task" button to create a new one.
 Click any task in the table to open its detail view.
+When editing a task, press `Enter` inside a subtask title to instantly create and focus a new subtask beneath it—perfect for rapid entry.
 -   **Notes Tab**: Manage project-specific notes.
 You can add new notes, edit their content using Markdown, and even embed tasks from the project directly into your notes.

 ## 3. Kanban Board